How to Use Social Media for Customer Service

 Social Media allows you to connect with your audience in what is essentially real-time, you can engage with them directly and ensure that your company values, voice and brand identity remain cohesively represented and that your customers feel a positive connection with your company.

-The potential reach on Social Media networks is huge – across the combined platforms, there are approximately 2.8 billion active social media users worldwide – and although not everyone is a potential customer, anyone can see your online interactions and gauge what standard your company holds its self to.
+The potential reach on Social Media networks is huge – across the combined platforms, there are over 2.8 billion active social media users worldwide – and although not everyone is a potential customer, anyone can see your online interactions and gauge what standard your company holds its self to.

-Being active on Social Media allows you the opportunity to minimise risk to reputational damage from negative word of mouth exposure, and cultivate positive consumer recognition – if a company is seen to be engaging with its customers; both with positive and negative experiences, they are more likely to remain visible in the public consciousness.
+Being active on Social Media allows you the opportunity to minimize risk to reputational damage from negative word of mouth exposure, and cultivate positive consumer recognition – if a company is seen to be engaging with its customers; both with positive and negative experiences, they are more likely to remain visible in the public consciousness.

 ‘Social Media will help you build up loyalty of your current customers to the point that they willingly, and for free, tell others about you.’
-Bonnie Sainsbury

 Social Media for Customer Service Tips for Best Practice